Coogee Hotel

 The Coogee Hotel is a historic former hotel and orphanage located in Coogee, 7 km south of Fremantle in the City of Cockburn.
 After the Second World War, it was used as an orphanage by the Anglican Diocese of Perth.
 The building still stands on Cockburn Road, and is heritage listed by the State Government of Western Australia.
-In 2020, it is being redeveloped as a restaurant.
+In 2020, it was being redeveloped as a restaurant.

 Origins

 In 1898, Walter Powell, a Fremantle clerk and merchant, was granted a publican's license to trade in liquor at a hotel opposite Coogee Beach.
 Powell had applied for this license and been rejected at least twice before, on the grounds that there was no need for another hotel in the area.
 There was already a small building on the site, an area known as Four-mile Well, with two bedrooms and two sitting rooms, owned by Powell's wife Letitia.
 The land was purchased in 1890, and definitely occupied by 1898.
 An earlier proposal had been to operate under the name The Traveller's Rest, but the name finally decided on was the Coogee Hotel, also called Powell's Coogee Hotel.

 As soon as his license was granted, Powell commissioned extensions to be made in stone.
 The hotel would have twelve rooms altogether, including the public bar and three rooms for rent, as well as space for the family to live.